Pylons/pyramid/docs/quick_tutorial/databases.rst

 .. note::

-    The ``pyramid-cookiecutter-alchemy`` cookiecutter is really helpful for getting an SQLAlchemy project going, including generation of the console script.
+    The Pyramid cookiecutter is really helpful for getting an SQLAlchemy project going, including generation of the console script.
 Since we want to see all the decisions, we will forgo convenience in this tutorial, and wire it up ourselves.